-More recently, on January 26, 2022, RRHI marked its inclusion in the Bloomberg LP Gender Equality Index (GEI) 2022, which is based on the social data of companies in 2020.
+More recently, on January 23, 2023, RRHI marked its re-inclusion in the Bloomberg LP Gender Equality Index (GEI) 2023, which is based on the social data of companies in 2021.
 The GEI is a modified market capitalization-weighted index that aims to track the performance of public companies committed to transparency in gender-data reporting across five dimensions: female leadership & talent pipeline; equal pay and gender pay parity; inclusive culture; anti-sexual harassment policies; and pro-women brand.
-The current list is comprised of 418 companies across 11 sectors and 45 countries were included in the list, with Robinsons Retail being one of only four Filipino companies in the 2022 GEI.
+The current list is comprised of 484 companies across 11 sectors, 45 countries, and 54 industries were included in the list, with Robinsons Retail being one of only four Filipino companies in the 2023 GEI.
+RRHI is included in the GEI for the 2nd year.